top of page

 1. WD-40 is a Temporary Fix

 WD-40 is a lubricant and water displacer, not a dedicated cleaning or restoration product.
 It temporarily makes your headlights look clearer by creating a shiny film over the surface.
-However, it doesn’t actually remove the oxidation or dirt causing the cloudiness.
+However, it doesn’t actually remove the oxidation causing the cloudiness.

 This "band-aid" solution won’t last, and you’ll notice your headlights start to fog up again shortly after applying it.
 For a long-lasting fix, you need to address the root cause: oxidation.

-2. It Leaves a Greasy Residue
+2. Leaves a Greasy Residue

 One of the biggest drawbacks of using WD-40 on your headlights is that it leaves behind an oily residue.
 This can attract dirt, dust, and grime, making your headlights even dirtier over time.
 Instead of solving the problem, WD-40 may actually contribute to it by allowing debris to build up on the greasy surface.

-3. No UV Protection
+3. Does Not Provide UV Protection

 Oxidation is caused by exposure to UV rays, which break down the plastic of your headlights over time.
 WD-40 doesn’t contain any UV blockers, so even after the temporary shine fades, the same harmful UV exposure will continue to degrade the headlight lens.